Best Dog Breeds for Apartments: 12 Breeds That Thrive in Small Spaces

 4. Bichon Frise

 Cheerful, hypoallergenic, and small enough for any apartment.
-Bichons are social dogs that do well in apartments with regular interaction.
+Social dogs who do well with regular interaction.
 They need professional grooming every 4–6 weeks.
 Their moderate barking tendency can be managed with training.

 5. Shih Tzu